Medication Error Attorney in Dallas

 Medication is used to treat a plethora of diseases and illnesses.
 When used properly, it can save lives.
 However, doctors have a responsibility to prescribe medication accurately and effectively.
 If they do not, extensive injuries and potential death can occur.
 The Centers for Disease Control and Prevention estimates 82% of American adults use medication and 29% take more than five prescriptions.
 Of that number, 700,000 emergencies occur because of adverse drug events.

-Medication errors pose great risk to a patient’s health.
+Medication errors pose a great risk to the patient’s health.
 While doctors and pharmacists have protocols they must adhere to ensure safety, they can make mistakes.
 These prescription errors can cause severe injuries and wrongful death.
 If you or a loved one suffered because of a medication error, our Dallas medical malpractice attorneys can help.
 We have experience representing victims of medical negligence or mistakes.

 Call today at (214) 307-6307 for a free case review!
 Can you afford not to?

 Causes and Effects of Prescription Errors